 The event began in 2010 after the Environmental Protection Agency and the Food and Drug Administration advised the public that common methods for disposing of unused medicines — flushing them down the toilet or throwing them in the trash — posed potential safety and health hazards.

 Because many people don’t know what to do with their old medication, they end up hanging onto them.
 Unfortunately, medicines that languish in home cabinets are highly susceptible to diversion, misuse, and abuse.
 Rates of prescription drug abuse in the U.S. are alarmingly high, as are the number of accidental poisonings and overdoses due to these drugs, according to the DEA.

 These take-back events do a lot to get prescription drugs disposed of in a responsible, environmentally friendly manner.
-Since fall 2010, this even has collected a total of 14,524,391 pounds (7,262 tons) of prescription drugs.
+Since fall of 2010, this event has collected a total of 15,989,566 pounds (7,995 tons) of prescription drugs.

-If you want to add to that total today, find a collection site near you.
+If you want to add to that total this year, find a collection site near you.

-If you’ve disposed of the medication but are looking for something to do with the pill bottles, you can donate them to Matthew:25 Ministries, which either sends them to places where medical supplies are needed or shreds and recycles them.
+If you’ve disposed of the medication but want to dispose of pill bottles responsibly, you can donate them to Matthew:25 Ministries, which either sends them to places where medical supplies are needed or shreds and recycles them.